Birth Control Patch: Side Effects, Effectiveness, and Costs

 How Do You Use the Birth Control Patch?

-The birth control patch is a prescription and must be obtained from your healthcare provider.
+The patch is a prescription and must be obtained from your healthcare provider.
 The patch is worn for one week at a time and it is placed directly on the skin of your buttocks, stomach, upper arm or upper torso.

 The patch is replaced once a week on the same day each week for three weeks in a row.
 The patch is not worn during the fourth week to allow your menstrual flow to occur at this time.